parnita02/Namaste-Dev/FoodOrderingApp/README.md

 -> useState() -superPowerful state variable, named import, it maintains the state of your variable

 second parameter is used toupdate the list

 -> useEffect()

+comes from react library and has named import a callback function with the dependency array